 Introduction of Electronic Testing

 Durex started using electronic testing methods to test the quality of condoms.
-This was a huge step to ensuring
+This was a huge step in quality control and increasing the effectiveness of condoms as a contraception and protection against venereal diseases.

 Introduction of Lubricant